tamiromara/HeadFirstKotlinProjects/Chapter03/Chapter 03 - Functions.md

   }
   ```

-  - `Int` tells the compiler that the function returns and Integer.
+  - `Int`: after the constructor, tells the compiler that the function returns and *Integer*.
   - `return` keyword followed by the variable name or expression to return.
   - the returned variable/value type has to match the function's declared type.
   - **NOTE**: if a return type is explicitly declared, the function **has to ** include a `return` statement.